-This device name applies to all devices, except optical disk drives.
+This device name applies to all devices.
 This type of device remains at its current position on a close operation.

 You specify a no rewind on close device name when you add a drive.
 Usually the device name is preceded or followed by the letter n.
 If the device name entries do not exist, you must create them as explained in the NetBackup Media Manager device configuration guide.